nicr9/vault_demos/flask-mysql/README.md

 Flask note taking webapp; Tasks/notes are stored in MySQL and Flask uses Vault to retrieve MySQL creds at runtime.

+Under the hood, this webapp consists of a flask app, vault and mysql each running in their own containers.
+The flask app connects to Vault to receive MySQL credentials and then connects to this DB to store the tasks for the app.

 ## Security warnings!

 * MySQL root password is hardcoded in `docker-compose.yaml` and in `Makefile`